Table of Contents

 What about oxygen therapy?

-Chronic bronchitis increases your risk of lung infections,so be sure to get a flu shot every year.
-Also, get a pneumococcal vaccination every 5 to 6 years to protect against pneumonia.
+Chronic bronchitis increases your risk of lung infections, so be sure to get a flu shot every year.
+Also, get a pneumococcal vaccinations as directed by your doctor to help protect against pneumonia.

-- How do you know what’s causing my chronic bronchitis?
+- How do I know what’s causing my chronic bronchitis?

 - What health risks are associated with chronic bronchitis?